nolialsea/botcoin/README.md

   - Guild PvP : Guilds can attack other Guilds headquarters to steal their gold.
     - A guild master can order a war on a specified guild.
 Each available member then have 10 minutes to confirm that they participate
     - War machines are automatically used by attackers if enough members can operate them
-    - Defender guild automatically use defenses by every available defender guild member
+    - Defender guild automatically use all defenses
     - The war takes form of iterations, repeated until one side is defeated or surrenders.
     - During the attack, each side inflict damages at the same time, total damages is calculated by the base level of players, power of their pickaxes and power of war machines or defenses.
       - The sum of these damages is applied respectively on war machines and defenses durability if any